 Discovery of Health Benefits of Chaga Tea for Cancer

-Chaga mushroom is considered one of the most popular alternative drinks to prevent cancer and in some cases help to treat it.
+Today Chaga tea is considered to be one of the most popular alternative drinks to help prevent and fight cancer.

-In 1914-1918, Sergey Maslennikov served in the 197 the Infantry Regiment 6-th Siberian division, in 1916, he worked in a hospital in Nizhniy Novgorod.
-From 1924 to 1935 he traveled around the country: he worked in the county Tashkazenskom in the Syrdarya province, then – in Sakhalin, in Blagoveshchensk in the Kara-Bugaz.
-In 1935 he returned to Alexandrov.
-Since 1941 he served in the hospital, then – as a doctor in Alexander sanitation centers.
+During the years 1914-1918, Sergey served in the 197 Infantry Regiment, 6th Siberian division and in 1916, he worked in a hospital in Nizhniy Novgorod.
+From 1924 to 1935 he travelled around the country, working in the county Tashkazenskom - Syrdarya province, in Sakhalin and in Blagoveshchensk in the Kara-Bugaz.
+In 1935 he returned to Alexandrov where from 1941 he served in the local hospital and later as a doctor in Alexandrov sanitation centres.

-The main achievement of his life – a discovery, as stated in the “description of the invention", "symptomatic tool to facilitate the state of cancer patients”.
+However the main achievement of his life was the discovery of Chaga, as stated in the “description of the invention” – “symptomatic tool to facilitate the state of cancer patients”.

 “Friends!
 It’s an amazing story.
-I was told it by one patient who came here for a check, when I was still waiting for admission here.
-I then, without taking any risk, wrote a postcard with a return address of the hospital.
-And now came the answer already!
-Twelve days have passed – and the answer.
-And the doctor Maslennikov even apologized to me for the delay, because it turned out, he had to respond to an average of ten letters a day.
-And less than half an hour is not enough for a good letter.
-So for five hours a day, somebody was writing letters!
-And he doesn’t get anything for that! … And he doesn’t have any staff, assistants, secretaries.
-All of it – when off duty.
-And there is no any glory for his work either!
-For us, the sick patients, the doctor is as a ferryman: we need him for an hour, and then we don’t know him.
-And those he will cure, throw the letters away.
-At the end of the letter, he complains that patients, especially someone he helped, stop writing him.
-They don’t write about the doses taken and the results.
-And he also asked me – begged me to reply thoughtfully!
+I was told it by one patient who came here to be checked while I was still waiting for admission.
+I then, without delay, wrote a postcard with a return address of the hospital.
+Twelve days have passed and I have had a reply!
+And the doctor Maslennikov even apologised to me for the delay, because as it turned out, he had to respond to an average of ten letters a day.
+Less than half an hour is not enough for a good letter.
+So for five hours a day, he was writing letters!
+And he doesn’t get anything for that! … And he doesn’t have any staff, assistants or secretaries.
+All of it he does when off duty.
+And there is not any glory for his work either!
+For us, the sick patients, the doctor is a ferryman: we need him for an hour, and then we don’t see him again.
+And those he cures, throw the letters away.
+At the end of the letter, he complains that patients, especially those he has helped, stopped writing to him.
+They don’t write about the doses taken or the results.
+And he also asked me, even begged me to reply thoughtfully!

-…one former patient told me about Dr. Maslennikov (an old country doctor from Alexander County, near Moscow).
-He has stayed there for decades – since he came there, treated in the same hospital.
-And then he noticed that although the medical literature was increasingly writing about cancer, he didn’t have cancer patients among the peasants.
+…one former patient told me about Doctor Maslennikov (an old country doctor from Alexander County, near Moscow).
+He has lived there for decades.
+Since he arrived there, he has treated patients in the same hospital.
+He noticed that although medical literature was increasingly writing about cancer, he never had any cancer patients among the peasants.
 Why was this? …

-He began to study … and found this phenomena: that to save money on tea, the men in this whole area do not brew tea, but chaga, also known as a birch mushroom. … So Sergey N. Maslennikov thought: isn’t it that chaga that Russian peasants have been treated with for cancer for centuries, without knowing it?
+So he began to study … and found this phenomena: that to save money on tea, the men in the area did not brew tea, but Chaga, also known as a birch mushroom.
+Sergey Maslennikov thought: is it the Chaga that Russian peasants have been treating cancer with for centuries, without knowing it?

-But obviously, this was not enough.
-We had to check everything.
-We had many, many years yet to observe those who drink this homemade tea and those who do not drink.
-This meant to give this drink to those who have a tumor, and take the responsibility not to treat them by other conventional means.
-It then had to be calculated at what temperature to brew, and in what dose, either to boil or not boil, and how many glasses to drink without causing harm.
+But obviously, this was not enough for Maslennikov.
+He had to check everything.
+Over a period of many years he had to observe and compare those who drank this homemade tea and those who did not.
+This meant giving the drink to those who had a tumour, and taking the responsibility of not treating them by other conventional means.
+It then had to be calculated at what temperature to brew the Chaga, either to boil or not boil, and the dosage – exactly how many glasses to drink without causing harm.
 Observations as to which tumours it affected and which it affected less also had to be made.”

-Solzhenitsyn experienced the healing effect of fungus.as well as thousands of other people.
-Many of whom Sergey N. saved.
+Solzhenitsyn went on to experience the healing effects of the fungus as well as thousands of other people.
+Many of whom Sergey Maslennikov saved.

 It is worth reading his notebooks with records of the results of his treatments.
-There are frequent records of full recovery.
-But for a long time this method of treatment was not recognized.
-He had to see patients secretly, not at work or home.
-Only in 1950, after many years of research and observation, Sergey N. applied in the Ministry of Health for his invention.
+There are frequent records of full recovery, however for a long time this method of treatment was not recognised.
+He had to see patients secretly.
+It was only in 1950, after many years of research and observation, Sergey contacted the Ministry of Health in Russia with his invention.
 Copyright was obtained in 1958, eight years later.

-And recently, in 2001, in the Japanese pharmaceutical company became interested in Dr. Aleksandrov’s invention.
-Following Sergei Nikitich, its representatives came to his museum, and then in Japan they issued a magazine devoted to the doctor Maslennikov and chaga.
+Most recently, in 2001, a Japanese pharmaceutical company became interested in Doctor Maslennikov’s invention.
+Following Sergei Nikitich, its representatives came to his museum, and on returning to Japan they produced a magazine devoted to Maslennikov and Chaga.

 Source: Museum of Anastasia and Marina Tsvetaeva